Designated city: History

 The first form of the designated city system was enacted under Japan local government system in 1878 with the introduction of "wards."
 Under that system, wards existed in every city.
 Most cities had only one ward, but the largest cities at the time (Tokyo, Osaka and Kyoto) were divided into 15, four, and two wards, respectively.

 The municipal system enacted in 1889 replaced ward assemblies with city assemblies but retained ward assemblies in Tokyo, Osaka and Kyoto, which had no assembly of their own but were governed by the prefectural assembly.
 In 1898, the three cities were allowed to form city assemblies.
 The ward system was adopted by three more cities prior to World War II: Nagoya (1908), Yokohama (1927), and Kobe (1931).
 Under a 1911 statute, wards were granted a corporate personality and so treated as local entities.

 Following the war, the 1947 Local Autonomy Law grandfathered in the five subdivided cities (Tokyo having become a prefecture in 1943) as special cities (特別市, tokubetsu shi).
 The system was replaced by the designated city system when the Local Autonomy Law was amended, in 1956.

-During the ensuing Japanese economic growth period, the government required designated cities to be forecast to reach a population of one million within the near future, but the requirement was dropped in 2005 to accommodate several geographically large cities that were formed by mergers, under the government of Junichiro Koizumi.
+During the ensuing Japanese economic growth period, the government required designated cities to be forecast to reach a population of one million within the near future, but the requirement was dropped in 2005 to 700,000 to accommodate several geographically large cities that were formed by mergers, under the government of Junichiro Koizumi.